mattbaker/pipboyspec/communication.md

 #### Type 4: Local Map Update

-Messages of type 4 contain binary image data of the current local map if you view the local map in the App.
+Messages of type 4 contain binary image data of the current local map if you view the local map in the app.

 ```
 struct Extend {